New chilling hotel room selfie of alleged Trump gunman revealed as shock footage reveals exact moment Secret Service opened fire

 Balance 70/100

-✓ Proper Attribution: Most factual claims are attributed to official sources like prosecutors, court filings, or the Attorney General, enhancing credibility.
+✓ Proper Attribution: Key details are attributed to official sources such as prosecutors, court filings, and the Acting Attorney General, enhancing credibility.

-"When asked whether Allen fired the shot that hit the agent, Acting Attorney General Todd Blanche said on Monday he couldn't confirm it"
+"When asked whether Allen fired the shot that hit the agent, Acting Attorney General Todd Blanche said on Monday he couldn't confirm it and that the forensic analysis is still ongoing."

 Completeness 60/100